Nuitka/Nuitka-Action/README.md

             build/*.app/**/*
 ```

-And, here's what a resulting job run looks like:
+And here's what a resulting job run looks like:

 https://github.com/jimkring/kasa-cli/actions/runs/2682890462

 ![image](https://user-images.githubusercontent.com/381432/179555752-021fd3d6-3f33-4f5f-bc44-0461491813fc.png)

-You can see that executable binaries were created for Mac, Linux, and Windows.
+You can see that it creates executable binaries for Mac, Linux, and Windows.

 ## Python and Package Dependencies

-This action installs the following python packages (which are specified in the [requirements.txt](requirements.txt) of this action repo).
+This action installs the following **Python** packages specified by the [requirements.txt](requirements.txt) of this action repo.

 ```
 ordered-set==4.1.0